LLC vs. Sole Proprietorship: Which Structure is the best to select?

 LLC

-• Filing Articles of Organization
+• Articles of Organization Filing.

-• Maintaining an operating agreement
+• Sustaining an operating agreement

-• Choose a unique business name
+• Select a different business name.

-• Designate a registered agent
+• Select a registered agent.

 • Obtain a new EIN from the IRS